tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

    * **Github**
       1. Run `./manage-tModLoaderServer.sh install-tml --github`.
 This will install the latest GitHub release, which is the same version as released on Steam
-         * If you wish to use a specific/legacy tModLoader version from Github, provide either a `tmlversion.txt` file from a modpack or pass the `TMLVERSION` environment variable with a specific version, e.g. `v2022.06.96.4`
+         * To use a specific/legacy tModLoader version from Github, provide either a `tmlversion.txt` file from a modpack or pass the `TMLVERSION` environment variable with a specific version, e.g. `v2022.06.96.4`
 3. Install any necessary mods with `./manage-tModLoaderServer.sh install-mods`
    * No mods will be installed if `install.txt` is missing, and no mods will be enabled if `enabled.json` is missing. **You will need a `Mods/enabled.json` to contain all Mods that you want enabled, including local mods**
 4. Start the server with `./manage-tModLoaderServer.sh start`.
 Be sure to pass in `--folder` again if you used a custom location during installation

-**NOTE**: These steps can be combined into a single command, `./manage-tModLoaderServer.sh install ...` which installs TML and the provided mods in one command
+**NOTE**: `install-mods` and `install-tml` can be run together with the `install` command, e.g. `./manage-tModLoaderServer.sh install ...`

 ### Updating
-`./manage-tModLoaderServer.sh install` will update both TML and your mods.
+`./manage-tModLoaderServer.sh install` will update both TML and installed mods.
 To update just mods, run the `install-mods` command.
 To only update TML, run the `install-tml` command

 ---

 ## Server Configuration
-If you want to run tModLoader without needing any input on startup (such as from an init system), copy the example [serverconfig.txt](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/serverconfig.txt) and change the settings how you like.
+To run tModLoader without needing any input on startup (such as from an init system), copy the example [serverconfig.txt](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/serverconfig.txt) and change the settings how you like.
 Key options are defined below, and other options can be found [on the Terraria wiki](https://terraria.wiki.gg/wiki/Server#Server_config_file)
 * `worldname` changes the default world name when creating a new world using autocreate **You do not need to include .wld in your world name**.
 This setting **will not** work with an existing world, see the `world` option for an existing world
 * `world` sets the exact path to an existing or new terraria world, ex. `/path/to/your_world.wld`. **For Docker installations**, the world path must follow `/tModLoader/Worlds/your_world.wld`
 * `autocreate=1` will enable autocreating, which creates a new world at your provided location if one does not already exist